Henry IV, Holy Roman Emperor: First Saxon rebellion and aristocratic resistance

-Otto of Nordheim held vast estates in Saxony.
-After a nobleman, Egeno, accused him of plotting against Henry's life, Otto was summoned to "purge himself of that charge in single combat" early in August 1070.
-The contemporary historian Bruno the Saxon stated that Henry had paid Egeno to accuse Otto, but his account is biased.
-Fearing his case would not be judged fairly, Otto disobeyed the summons and fled from Bavaria to Saxony.
-He was soon outlawed and his benefices were confiscated.
-Henry invaded Otto's Saxon domains, but Otto raided the royal estates in Thuringia.
-Ordulf, Duke of Saxony, and most Saxon aristocrats remained loyal to Henry, but Ordulf's son and heir, Magnus, joined Otto's revolt.
-Henry ceded Bavaria to Otto's wealthy son-in-law, Welf, at Christmas 1070.
-Without their peers' support, Otto and Magnus had to surrender.
-Henry placed them in the German dukes' and bishops' custody on 12 June 1071.
+Otto of Nordheim held extensive estates in Saxony.
+After a nobleman, Egeno, accused him of plotting against Henry's life, Otto was summoned in early August 1070 to clear himself by single combat.
+The chronicler Bruno the Saxon later alleged that Henry had bribed Egeno, though his account is partisan.
+Fearing an unjust judgment, Otto disobeyed the summons and fled from Bavaria to Saxony.
+Henry outlawed Otto and confiscated his benefices.
+He invaded Otto's Saxon lands, while Otto raided royal estates in Thuringia.
+Ordulf, Duke of Saxony, and most Saxon nobles remained loyal, but his son Magnus joined Otto.
+Henry granted Bavaria to Otto's wealthy son-in-law, Welf, at Christmas 1070.
+Without wider support, Otto and Magnus surrendered and were placed in the German dukes' and bishops' custody in June 1071.

-Archbishop Adalbert of Bremen convinced Henry to release Otto of Nordheim in May 1072, but Magnus of Saxony remained imprisoned.
-Before long, Adalbert died and Henry seized his treasury—an early example of the application of the jus spolii by a German monarch.
-Henry started appointing low-ranking men to royal offices in the whole kingdom and this practice outraged the German aristocrats.
-Rudolf of Rheinfelden and Berthold of Zähringen returned to their duchies from the royal court and rumours accusing them of plotting against the King spread in Germany.
-Rudolf appealed to Agnes of Poitou, asking her to reconcile him with her son.
-Agnes, who had moved to Rome in 1065, returned to Germany and mediated a reconciliation in July 1072.
-It proved temporary because Henry did not dismiss his advisors.
-Agnes shared the dukes' negative views of Henry's advisors and persuaded Pope Alexander to excommunicate at least five of them in February 1073, though Henry did not sever ties with them.
+Archbishop Adalbert of Bremen persuaded Henry to release Otto early in 1072, though Magnus remained imprisoned.
+Adalbert soon died, and Henry seized his treasury, an early instance of royal use of the jus spolii.
+Henry's growing practice of appointing low-ranking men to office angered the aristocracy.
+Rudolf of Rheinfelden and Berthold of Zähringen withdrew from court, and rumours of conspiracy spread.
+Rudolf appealed to Empress Agnes, who returned from Rome and mediated a reconciliation in July 1072.
+It soon failed, since Henry did not dismiss his advisers.
+Agnes shared the princes' hostility to these advisers and persuaded Pope Alexander to excommunicate several of them in February 1073.